dafacto/startwithbitcoin/_resources/02_buying_selling.md

 ---
 permalink: wallets-buying-selling.html
 title: Buying, Selling & Wallets
-short_title: Buying, Selling & Wallets
+short_title: Buying, selling & wallets
 intro: Suggested options for where to buy, sell and hold your bitcoin.
 ---